stuffo/scaleway-ubuntukernel/README.md

    Otherwise, get some Ubuntu kernel.
 E.g. current mainline kernels from http://kernel.ubuntu.com/~kernel-ppa/mainline:
    ``curl -LO http://kernel.ubuntu.com/~kernel-ppa/mainline/v4.10.3/linux-image-4.10.3-041003-generic_4.10.3-041003.201703142331_amd64.deb``
    ``apt install ./linux-image-4.10.3-041003-generic_4.10.3-041003.201703142331_amd64.deb ``
+   Ignore/dismiss all Grub related setup messages, you don't need it.
 3. Install this package:
    ``apt install ./scaleway-ubuntukernel_1.1-1_amd64.deb ``
+   Say No when asked about using Kexec reboot, it will interfere with this kexec service.
-4. Disable Ubuntu kexec service (required as Ubuntu will kexec too early and leave a dirty filesystem)
+4. Make sure Ubuntu kexec service is disabled.
+Required as Ubuntu will kexec too early and leave a dirty filesystem.
    `` systemctl disable kexec ``
 5. Reboot.
 That's it.
 Your system will kexec into your Ubuntu kernel on startup.